Interacting Urns on a Finite Directed Graph: Proofs of the main results

-The scaling for the Central Limit Theorems is given by the regimes of $\rho$ (as defined in \eqref{Def:rho}).
-To find the underlying conditions on the entries of the replacement matrix that result in the three regimes of $\rho$ given by $\rho >1/2$, $=1/2$ or $<1/2$, we consider the following two cases: \begin{enumerate} \item[{\bf Case 1}:] ${\bf a+b-1 \geq 0}$\\ In this case,
+As mentioned before, the scaling for the limit theorems is given by the regimes of $\rho$, where $\rho$ is as defined in \eqref{Def:rho}.
+We remark that $\rho$ depends on the eigenvalues of $\tA_F$ as well as on $a+b-1$, which is in fact the non-principal eigenvalue of the scaled reinforcement matrix $\frac{1}{m} R$.
+In particular, we have the following two cases \begin{enumerate} \item When $\mathbf{a+b-1 > 0}$, we get $\rho = 1-(a+b-1) \lambda_{\max}(\tA_F).$ Therefore